History Of The Ancient India by

 In

-the Vedic period around the 6th century BCE,
+the Vedic period around the 6th century

 Buddhism,